 A. Non-Profit Public Benefit Corporation

-Pursuant to Education Code Section 47604(a), "[a] charter school may elect to operate as, or be operated by, a nonprofit public benefit corporation."
 New Pacific School will be operated by PCI, a California non-profit public benefit corporation pursuant to California law, which has its 501(c)(3) tax-exempt status recognized by the Internal Revenue Service.
-PCI successfully operates four independent charter schools serving students in fourteen counties.